richRemer/webtk/doc/ref/click.md

 WebTK Reference: click
 ======================
 The `click` function binds a listener function to be called when an element is clicked.
-The listener is executed with the element set to `this`.
+The listener is executed with `this` set to the clicked element.

 ### click(Element, function)
 > Execute listener function when an element is clicked.